mialkin/docs/design/solid/solid.md

 The SOLID design principles aim to:

 * Make code more mantaibale.
-* Makes code easier to read and understand.
+* Make code easier to read and understand.
 * Make easier and quicker extending a system with new functionality without breaking exisiting ones.

 The SOLID principles were introduced by Robert C. Martin in his 2000 paper [Design Principles and Design Patterns](paper.pdf).